-- Automata (on infinite words and trees) as a model of computation of state-based systems. - Logical systems (such as temporal and modal logics) for specifying operational / correctness properties. - Two-person games as a conceptual basis for understanding and representing algorithmic interactions between a system and its environment.
+- Automata on infinite words and trees as a model of computation of state-based systems. - Logical systems such as temporal and modal logics for specifying correctness properties. - Two-person games as a mathematical model of the interactions between a system and its environment.